TRiO Talent Search

 • Community Service Opportunities

-During the school year, Talent Search advisors conduct regularly scheduled in-school workshops that are designed to be both fun and pertinent to successfully completing secondary education and enrolling in a program of postsecondary education.
-Workshops topics include career games, bridge building, college information, money for college, career information and character-building activities.
+During the school year, ETS advisors conduct regularly scheduled in-school workshops designed to be fun and pertinent to completing secondary education and enrolling in a postsecondary education program.
+Workshop topics include career games, bridge building, college information, money for college, career information, and character-building activities.

 IN THE FIELD